AWS Big Data Blog

 Example: Building a Kinesis-to-Kinesis streaming pipeline

-Rather than listing best practices, the Power/Skill actively guides you through making the right architectural decisions at each stage of development.
+Rather than listing best practices, the Skill actively guides you through making the right architectural decisions at each stage of development.

 The following walkthrough demonstrates building a Flink application that reads from Amazon Kinesis Data Streams, analyzes events, and writes to another Kinesis stream.
 To follow along, run the same prompts in your Kiro IDE or other development tool.
 In the following prompts, we focus on local development and don’t create AWS resources.
 However, if you prompt the agent to create and deploy AWS resources, they will incur additional costs.